Thermapen Review – The Only Meat Thermometer You Will Need

 Whole chickens were on sale, so I decided to make a rotisserie chicken as a perfect first test for the Thermapen.
 Big cuts of meat, like roasts and whole poultry, are difficult to cook perfectly all the way through without a good thermometer.
 The MeatTemps meat doneness iPhone app (another shameless plug) says that a whole chicken should be 165 degrees.
 What makes an instant thermometer great is that you can probe your (poor) chicken in many different areas quickly.
 For example, I have found that the best way to get an idea of the internal temperature is to insert the Thermapen all the way through the chicken breast until I hit bone.
 I can then back it off an inch and quickly measure the temperature deep into the breast.
 I can then slowly pull out the Thermapen, instantly checking the temperature throughout the chicken breast.
 Similarly, I can check the dark meat around the thigh, but if the breast is 165 degrees, she’s usually done.

 So what’s the verdict?
 As you probably figured out by now, I really recommend the Thermapen.
 Again, the instant reading it gives you allows you to probe around and ensure that you have a perfectly cooked piece of meat.
 Is it just for large cuts of meat?
 No. I used to advocate the “touch” method of feeling thinner cuts of meat like steaks and chicken breasts.
 This basically entails pushing on the meat.
-With practice, you can guess the doneness of the meat.
-However, why take a chance with an instant thermometer like the Thermapen?
+With practice, you can guess the doneness of the meat but why even bother?
 The Thermapen takes the guess work out of it and allows you to cook your meat to the most desired temperature, without having to guess at it.
 It is as fool proof as meat temperatures get, so quit reading this and go get one!

 By the way, if you a geek like me, you will appreciate the level of geekness Thermoworks puts into testing their thermometers.
 Here is a video of their calibration lab in action.